-Inequalities are used when a number is less than or greater than another value and will use one of the inequality signs:
+Inequalities are used when a number is not equal to another value.
+An inequality will use one of the inequality signs:

 < less than